Acmaturris scalida

 Acmaturris scalida is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 11.2 mm, its diameter 3.9 mm.

+(Original description) The slender shell is relatively large.
+The protoconch consists of between two and a half and three whorls, the last whorl bearing a strong keel, lying behind middle, on which the axial riblets are swollen into beads.
+The riblets do not extend forward beyond the keel.